joshmossas/event-source-plus/README.md

 - Runs in browsers, NodeJS, and workers
 - First class typescript support
 - Automatic retry with exponential backoff and hooks for customizing behavior
-- Different retry strategies for use in realtime applications vs LLM applications
+- Multiple retry strategies for use in realtime applications vs LLM applications
 - ESM and CommonJS support

 ## Table of Contents